winterland1989/Action.js/README.md

 You can put guard between continuations, so that it can handle errors upstream and produce meaningful data to downstream, you can produce an Action inside guard too.

-The guard pattern works great on node APIs, becasue they often dont throw error, but have an err flag, so you dont have to write try-catch, there's also a helper to make an Action from node style APIs.
+The guard pattern works great on node APIs, becasue they often don't throw error, but have an err flag, so you don't have to write try-catch, there's also a helper to make an Action from node style APIs.

 ```coffee
 {mkNodeAction} = Action